 6. Demonstrating leadership in the area of trauma psychology across science, education, policy, and practice internationally and/or nationally.

 If you are a current Fellow in another APA division, we ask that you write a letter describing how your work meets the above Division 56 Fellow criteria.
-We also ask for one (1) letter of recommendation from a current Division 56 Fellow (listed here).
+We also ask for a CV and one (1) letter of recommendation from a current Division 56 Fellow (listed here).